E. G. W. Dietrich

 Ernest George Washington Dietrich, AIA (February 22, 1857 – December 24, 1924) was an American architect.
-Born and raised in Pittsburgh, Pennsylvania, Dietrich relocated to New York City in 1886 where he would practice for nearly forty years.
+Born and raised in Pittsburgh, Pennsylvania, Dietrich relocated to New York City in 1886 where he practiced for nearly forty years.
 His work included the design of churches, libraries, hotels, commercial and public buildings, but he is most highly regarded for his residential designs in the shingle, colonial revival, and arts and crafts styles.
-In cooperation with furniture designer Gustav Stickley, Dietrich designed the first “Craftsman House” published in The Craftsman magazine in May 1903.
+In cooperation with furniture designer Gustav Stickley, Dietrich designed the first "Craftsman House" published in The Craftsman magazine in May 1903.

 Early life

 E. G. W. Dietrich was the oldest of six children born to German immigrants Jacob and Johanna (Roenigk) Dietrich.
-He graduated from Duff's Business College and attended the Western College of Pennsylvania- now the University of Pittsburgh.
+He graduated from Duff's Business College and attended the Western College of Pennsylvania, now the University of Pittsburgh.

 Career

 E. G. W. Dietrich began his architectural training at the firm of James W. Drum and David I. Kuhn in Pittsburgh.
 In the fall of 1881, he moved briefly to Brooklyn, New York and published several of his designs in architectural periodicals at this time; however, by September 1882, he had returned to Pittsburgh to work for architect James T. Steen.

-In 1883, Dietrich formed a partnership with Charles M. Bartberger (1850-1939), the son of well-known Pittsburgh architect Charles F. Bartberger.
+In 1883, Dietrich formed a partnership with Charles M. Bartberger (1850–1939), the son of well-known Pittsburgh architect Charles F. Bartberger.
 The firm of Bartberger and Dietrich soon became successful receiving commissions for churches, schools, public buildings, and houses.
 While most of their projects were in Western Pennsylvania, Dietrich designed several notable houses in Cincinnati, Ohio, and Warwick, New York.
-In Warwick, his “picturesque” designs for side-by-side houses for future mayor Clinton Wheeler Wisner and his cousin Louise E. Wisner attracted much attention.
+In Warwick, his "picturesque" designs for side-by-side houses for future mayor Clinton Wheeler Wisner and his cousin Louise E. Wisner attracted much attention.
 With prominent contacts and the promise of future commissions on the East Coast, Dietrich ended his partnership with Bartberger and moved his practice to New York City in the fall of 1886 setting up an office at 294 Broadway.